narner/MyWebsite/content/Roboflow_Native_iOS_SDK.md

 The Native iOS SDK let iOS developers download the [CoreML](https://blog.roboflow.com/what-is-coreml/) version of their model created on Roboflow direclty to their device for use in their app.

 Additionally, I built [CashCounter](https://apps.apple.com/app/roboflow-cash-counter/id1633812788), an app availble on the App Store, that would identify US currency and display the total monetary value.
-If the model predicted an incorrect value, users could press the "Incorrect Count" button, which would upload the image frame to the Cash Counter [dataset](https://universe.roboflow.com/alex-hyams-cosqx/cash-counter) in order to
+If the model predicted an incorrect value, users could press the "Incorrect Count" button, which would upload the image frame to the Cash Counter [dataset](https://universe.roboflow.com/alex-hyams-cosqx/cash-counter) in order to gradually improve the model over time.

 <img src="/Users/nicholasarner/Development-Active/MyWebsite/static/post_assets/roboflow/CashCounter-3.PNG" alt="CashCounter-3" style="zoom:25%;" />